mailgun/documentation/source/api-mailinglists.rst

         "message": "The validation job was submitted."
     }

-Get mailing list validation status:
+Get mailing list verification status:

+.. note:: Our Email Validation service has been renamed to Email Verification service.
+While the names are different, nothing within our codebase has changed to cause a disruption in service.

 .. include:: samples/get-list-validation.rst